What B2B marketing personalization actually means

 B2B marketing personalization means tailoring messaging, content, and experiences to specific accounts and buying committees using firmographic, technographic, and behavioral data.
 It ranges from simple tactics like including a contact's name in an email subject line to sophisticated campaigns triggered by intent signals, tech stack changes, or buying stage progression.
 The goal: deliver the right message to the right stakeholder at the right time.

-Stakeholder example: A CFO evaluating your product cares about ROI.
+B2B personalization differs fundamentally from B2C approaches.
+A CFO evaluating your product cares about ROI and business impact.
 An IT Director cares about integration and security.
 Effective personalization speaks to both, differently.

 Four data types power B2B personalization: